 An authentic Rake ’n' Scrape band uses recycled objects to make music.
 An ordinary saw held in a musician's lap, then bent and scraped, becomes an instrument.
 A piece of wood, some fishing line, and a tin washtub is a good stand-in for the brass section.
 Plastic juice bottles are filled with pigeon peas, painted in bright colors, and turned into maracas.
 Add a goatskin drum, and you have all you need for a Rake ’n' Scrape ensemble, although many bands now add a concertina, guitar, or saxophone.

-Rake 'n' Scrape in its authentic form is a dying art.
+Authentic Rake ’n' Scrape is a dying art.
 The handful of groups scattered throughout the Bahamas are comprised of older men, as younger Bahamians prefer more modern sounds.
-Today, Ophie and the Websites, The Brilanders, and Thomas Cartwright are among the few groups still performing old style Rake 'n' Scrape.
+Today Ophie and the Websites, The Brilanders, Thomas Cartwright, and Bo Hogg are among the few groups still performing old style Rake ’n' Scrape.
 Other modern Bahamian musicians, such as K.B., Phil Stubbs, and Ronnie Butler work the sound and rhythm into their own signature styles.

-The popular Rake 'N' Scrape Festival each June on Cat Island hosts dozens of bands from all over the Bahamas and the Caribbean.
-The four-day festival also features native food and handmade local crafts.
+The popular 4-day Rake ’N' Scrape Festival each June on Cat Island hosts dozens of bands from all over the Bahamas and the Caribbean.

 On Harbour Island, Gusty's and Vic-Hum Club usually work at least one night of Rake ’n' Scrape into the weekly live music schedule.
 The Brilanders often play at Seagrapes.